Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 # Conclusion and Recommendations
 ## Findings:
 Random Forest has the highest ROC AUC both with Smote process and without smote  process, indicating the best ability to distinguish between the classes among all models.
-This makes it a strong candidate for the best overall model.
+This makes it our strongest model.

 ## Recommendations:
 * *Model Deployment*: Deploy the Decision Tree model with a depth of 3 for a straightforward and effective solution, unless there's a need for enhanced interpretability.